 This course provides a transition to higher mathematics and introduces the basic methods of proofs.
 Topics include number theory, elementary symbolic logic, set theory, basic methods of mathematical proofs, relations and functions, as well as the theory of mathematical thinking and writing.
-Prerequisite: ENG 089 and a grade of "C" or better in MAT 171.
+Prerequisite: ENG 097, if required, and MAT 171.
 Co-requisite: MAT 172.
 3 lecture hours per week.
 3 credit hours.